 'There's nothing much to tell.'
 I ponder whether or not to say there was something between us, but decide against it.
 'No, there's nothing between us.
 We're just friends.'
 Jess' eyes twinkle with a hint of evil.

 'Come on!
 He's cute!
 You have to have a crush on him!'
 Sophie says, nudging me.

-'Look,' I start, 'I may or may not have a crush on Charlie.
+'Grace, thank you.
+It's hard to be this hilarious.
+But look,' I start, 'I may or may not have a crush on Charlie.
 But it's not like I have a chance with him!'

 'So you do have a crush on him!'
 Sophie cries out.
 'I knew it!'

 'Why don't you have a chance with him?'
 Grace asks, looking confused, 'He seems pretty interested in you!'

 'He does not!
 Guys, stop trying to convince me.'
 I say, shaking my head.